rickie95/bestemmiator-bot/README.md

 create a `.env` file and put `DISCORD_TOKEN=yourTokenHere`.
 You can retrive the token from Discord API page.

-Once invited in the server `!help` command will show you some options.
+Once added in the server `!help` command will show you some options.